No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 But on principle, they left.

-They said, we believe this capitulation to Trump's demands, that Trump's demands are so invasive and authoritarian, and that capitulating to them, especially given that we're a huge law firm, very, very wealthy law firm, is immoral.
+They said, we believe this capitulation to Trump's demands, that Trump's demands are so invasive and authoritarian and that capitulating to them, especially given that we're a huge law firm, very, very wealthy law firm, is immoral.

-Wilkie Farr partners, unhappy with the firm's deal with Trump, depart the firm for Cooley, which is a separate firm.
+Hear from the New York Times, June of this year, Wilkie Farr partners, unhappy with the firm's deal with Trump, depart the firm for Cooley, which is a separate firm.

-Seven partners at Wilkie Farr and Gallagher, a prominent law firm that cut a deal with President Trump to head off a potentially crippling executive order, announced on Friday that they were departing to join a firm that helped successfully challenge one of Mr. Trump's orders in court.
+Seven partners at Wilkie Farr and Gallagher, a prominent law firm that cut a deal with President Trump to head off a potentially crippling executive order, announced on Friday that they were departing to join a firm that helped successfully challenge one of Mr. Trump's court orders in court.

-This firm, Wilkie was a target of Mr. Trump's team primarily because it employed a top investigator for the congressional committee That investigated Mr. Trump's role in the January 6th attack on the Capitol by a mob of supporters, according to a person close to the president.
+This firm, Wilkie, was a target of Mr. Trump's team primarily because it employed a top investigator for the congressional committee that investigated Mr. Trump's role in the January 6th attack on the Capitol by a mob of supporters, according to a person close to the president.

 The firm also did work on behalf of two Georgia election workers who had successfully sued Rudy Giuliani, Mr. Trump's former personal lawyer.